nirkraw/ClassRoom-Trivia/README.md

 - Currently the application is run on a single json file with pre-formatted questions.
 To have application run on any set of questions an "add file" option would need to be available with instructions on formatting.
 - The app is run to have up to four options and more than that would create issues with formating.

+## Possible enhancements
+- Create a databass and allow users to both store their top scores and taken quizes, as well as upload their own trivia.
+- Create a social media homepage where users can see the top trivia being used by friends and globally
+- Track data and categorize different trivia's by difficulty
+- Allow users to switch off clock or change the time allowed

 # Coding Challenge Criteria

 1. Your goal is to create an application that displays trivia questions with multiple-choice answers to select